stepro/kdo/README.md

 Kudo requires the `kubectl` CLI to communicate with a Kubernetes cluster and the `docker` CLI to orchestrate dynamic image builds, so first make sure you have these installed and available in your PATH.
 Then, download the latest [release](https://github.com/stepro/kudo/releases) for your platform, and add the `kudo` binary to your PATH.

-By default `kudo` utilizes the current `kubectl` context, so point it at the Kubernetes cluster of your choice and you're good to go.
+By default `kudo` utilizes the current `kubectl` context, so point it at the Kubernetes cluster of your choice and you're good to go!

 ## Examples